pyunji/MovieProject/crawling/README.md

 	- Generated files:
 		- watcha_mv_code_sort_by_voter_final.csv

-After sorting the number of votors in descending order, only the movie code was extracted and saved as *watcha_mv_code_sort_by_voter_final.csv*
+After sorting the number of voters in descending order, only the movie code was extracted and saved as *watcha_mv_code_sort_by_voter_final.csv*
 It had 74,277 movie codes.

 ### 9. watcha_get_mv_review.ipynb